RafiansyahDS/TokpedPlayClone/README.md

    - `timestamp` (Date, required): Timestamp when the comment was submitted.
    - `videoID` (String, required): Unique identifier of the video the comment is related to.

-Mongoose provides a schema-based solution to model your application data and define the structure of documents within each collection.
-The defined models allow seamless interaction with MongoDB, enabling easy creation, reading, updating, and deletion of documents.

 ## API Structure